Almog2/seadronessee-yolov7-research/README.md

 ---

 ## Citation
-If you use this repository for academic purposes, please cite the associated seminar paper (see `docs/`).
+If you use this repository for academic purposes, please cite the associated seminar paper (see `[Seminar Paper.docx](https://github.com/user-attachments/files/24991638/Seminar.Paper.doc) cs/`).

 ---